 May Pose of the Month

-Level One Pose
+level: Intermediate Level Pose

 ENERGETIC AND EMOTIONAL BENEFITS

-Stimulates the liver and kidney
+Stimulates the thyroid and pituitary glands

 CAUTIONS AND CONTRAINDICATIONS